 Founded in 1935 to showcase the Bard’s work, and now presenting a mix of contemporary and classic plays, the Oregon Shakespeare Festival has become a nationally renowned destination for theater fans.
-“OSF is one of the few remaining rotating repertory-theater companies in America,” explains Eddie Wallace, OSF’s associate director of communications.
+“OSF is one of the few remaining rotating repertory-theater companies in America,” explains Eddie Wallace, writer and OSF former associate director of communications.
 “What that means is that you can see 10 different plays in five days in three different theaters at the height of our season.
 The actor who plays the clown in a Shakespeare play at the matinee might be back onstage in the same theater that evening as a member of the chorus in a classic American musical, or might be in a different theater playing Hamlet.”
 While always remaining true to their roots — OSF has performed Shakespeare’s complete canon three times, and they’re going for a fourth — the company has also made waves with commissions of new work, such as the Lyndon Johnson-focused All the Way, which premiered at OSF and went on to win multiple Tony Awards when it opened on Broadway.

 In most cities, January is a quiet month for the local theater scene — Jacob Marley has packed up his ghostly chains after the busy holiday season, while spring’s offerings are still a few months away.
-The founders of the Fertile Ground Festival saw this lull as an opportunity: Launched in 2009, Fertile Ground challenges Portland theater makers to produce original work every January.
+The founders of Portland’s Fertile Ground Festival saw this lull as an opportunity: Launched in 2009, Fertile Ground challenges Portland theater makers to produce original work every January.
 “Fertile Ground is an incubator for new works of art creation citywide,” explains festival director Nicole Lane.
 “I’m continually surprised at the abundance and diversity of new ‘acts of creation.’”